These vegan buckwheat pancakes are healthy vegan, gluten-free fluffy pancakes, perfect to start the day with a wholesome breakfast.

 - Whisk until it forms a smooth, slightly thick batter with no lumps.

 - Warm a pancake griddle under medium heat with a little olive oil or coconut oil.

-- Pour 1/4 cup of batter onto the warm oiled griddle, use the back of a spoon if needed to spread batter into a lovely round shape pancake.
+- Pour 1/4 cup of batter onto the warm oiled griddle.
+Use the back of a spoon if needed to spread batter into a lovely round-shaped pancake.

-- Serve immediately or cool on a rack while you are cooking the rest of the batter.
+- Serve immediately or cool on a rack while you area cooking the rest of the batter.
 You should be able to make 11 pancakes.

-- Serve with toppings of your choice like maple syrup, brown rice syrup, almond butter, dairy-free coconut yogurt, berries, banana slices, etc.
+- Serve with toppings of your choice, like maple syrup, brown rice syrup, almond butter, dairy-free coconut yogurt, berries, or banana slices, etc.